MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 This exercise showed how to do streaming Map-Reduce jobs with HDInsight using a very common programming language, Python.
 You have just scratched the surface of what you can do with HDInsight and it's Hadoop components.
 Your next step is to turn off the HDInsight cluster so you are not billed for it running when it is not doing any work.

 <a name="Exercise3"></a>
-## Exercise 3: Removing your HDInsight Cluster
+## Exercise 3: Removing your HDInsight cluster

 After you have finished your HDInsight job and have no other work to perform for a long period of time, you will want to shut your HDInsight cluster down.
 Because it's so cheap to run HDInsight clusters most people only shut them down if they are not going to use it over a week or more period.
 Fortunately, it is easy to shutdown a HDInsight cluster because as you learned in Exercise 1, resource groups allow you to quickly and easily remove everything associated with that resource group, including HDInsight itself, storage accounts, and so on.
 You might be thinking that instead of removing a HDInsight cluster, "I want to suspend it.""
 When this hands-on lab was written, Azure does not support suspending HDInsight clusters.
 That is a very [common request](http://feedback.azure.com/forums/217335-hdinsight/suggestions/5663773-start-stop-cluster-hdinsight) but with it so easy to spin up a complete cluster, both with the Azure Portal as well as with Azure CLI, the Azure team responsible for HDInsight views deleting as stopping.